 A few words to start

 When I say you deserve more, I want to make it clear this is not just about money.
-It’s about believing in yourself and truly believing you deserve good things as much as anyone else.
-Not just empty words.
+It’s about believing in yourself and truly believing you deserve good things in life as much as anyone else.
 Attitude towards money can affect so much of our life — including our jobs and the way we go after things in general.

 I want you to really know in your heart that it’s a wonderful choice to open yourself up to attracting good things for yourself, including money — in case there is any part of you that harbors mixed feelings about actually having money.
 You might be surprised how many people feel that way.